Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Conclusion and discussions

-We have rigorously analyzed the stability of a complex Euler-Bernoulli beam model, which incorporates flexural rigidity degeneracy, axial loading and a time-delay boundary input.
-We established two main results under the condition that the control parameter with no delay $\kappa_1$ is greater than the absolute value of the delay one $|\kappa_2|$.
-First, we proved the well-posedness of the problem by designing a linear operator in a dedicated weighted energy space which generates a $\mathcal{C}_0$-semigroup of contractions via the Lümer–Phillips and Hille-Yosida theorems.
-Next, we demonstrate the uniform exponential stability of the system.
-To this end, and in view of the axial force, the degeneracy of the flexural rigidity and the time delay $\tau$, we constructed a suitable Lyapunov functional which provided a precise decay rate estimate independent of the time delay.
-Future works will focus on the stability of our system when the stabilizing condition is violated $(\kappa_1 < |\kappa_2|)$ and the incorporation of distributed internal damping with time-delay effects.
+We have rigorously analyzed the stability of a complex Euler-Bernoulli beam model, which simultaneously incorporates a degenerate flexural rigidity, axial force and a time-delay boundary input.
+We established two main results under the assumption that the non-delayed feedback gain $\kappa_1$ dominates the delayed component, that is $\kappa_1 > |\kappa_2|$.
+First, we proved the well-posedness of system \eqref{eq:p1} by recasting it as an abstract evolution problem.
+Using L\"umer-Phillips theorem, we showed that the associated linear operator generates a $\mathcal{C}_0$-semigroup of contractions on a dedicated weighted Hilbert state space.
+Next, we established the uniform exponential stability of the closed-loop system.
+To account for the simultaneous presence of degenerate rigidity, non-uniform axial force, and boundary delay, we constructed a suitable Lyapunov functional which allows us to show that the energy of the system exponentially decays to zero, providing a precise decay rate estimate independent of the initial data.